Slate background.png

 Medical Bills (collection) Medical collections are not considered in your qualifying analysis at all.

-• Yes!
-Gift funds are allowed and can cover the entire down payment plus all closing costs if needed.
-Gift funds can come from:
+Gift funds are allowed and can cover the entire down payment and even all closing costs.

 • Relatives & Immediate family members.